encoredev/ai-chat/README.md

 encore run
 ```

-Navigate to the locally [hosted chat server](http://localhost:4000/encorechat/demo)
+Navigate to the locally [hosted chat server](http://localhost:4000/encorechat/demo), enter
-and enter your name:
+your name and create a bot: